-- Protect those who are most vulnerable
+- Protecting those who are most vulnerable

-Our marketing strategy focuses on increasing public confidence, belief and trust in Wiltshire council.
+Our marketing strategy focuses on increasing public confidence, belief and trust in Wiltshire Council.
 Everything we do should reflect that everybody does matter.

 We propose to test new methods of communication to reach different audiences and maximise the impact.
 Our communication channels will shift towards the use of new media as this method will be more cost effective, instant and targeted.

 We need to promote our culture – the values that underpin what we do and make us an unique, modern organisation that embraces change.